-Pitch is an innovative and new website that links players to scouts and has even been termed the LinkedIn or Tinder of football.
+Pitch is an innovative and new website that links players to scouts and has even been termed the LinkedIn or Tinder of football (see link here).
 But how does this website link with the modern age, sports science and even football?

 At Pitch we used the Football Associations DNA of football and merged it with modern sports science.
 This helps us to understand the potential ability of the players.
 The idea being that these abilities are then pitched to scouts, managers and coaches in the UK as a potential indicator of talent.
 Where else can you get a yearlong exposure to scouts to pitch or show your talent.
-Normally you are only given a trial, one day to show what you can do, is that really a true representation of your talent?
-Simply put NO. We think at Pitch a change in sports science and football is needed, so we are here to bridge the gap.
+Normally you are only given a trial or maybe two or three trials, a series of one day events to show what you can do, is that really a true representation of your talent over a season, or in a years time with some training and coaching?
+Simply put NO. But there is more than needs to be considered, for instance scouts and coaches do a great job and always want the best for their players, making reports, training players, helping players develop in some cases even after they are released.
+But talent can sometimes be missed, so we think at Pitch a change in football is needed, so we are here to bridge the gap hopefully and help young players to be identified.
+We have at pitch a mission to help players realize their ability and try to help players get a second or third chance at their dreams.
 To help aspiring football talent be all that they can be.
-So, Pitch your talent now and sign up to our free bronze subscription.
+So, Pitch your talent now and sign up to our free bronze subscription here.